 “if your spirit is broken it does not matter if you are provided education, training, employment or even housing; it will not be sustainable.
 You need to first heal the spirit to enable people to deal with past trauma and know who they are and be culturally grounded.
 Then and only then do you have a solid base to move on from.”

 FISH is working with the remote Aboriginal community of Bawoorrooga in the Kimberley, WA, to create a national prototype for sustainable Indigenous housing, education, training, and enterprise.
-FISH and Bawoorrooga have nearly completed constructing the first SuperAdobe (earthbag) home in the Kimberley, with the community members’ involvement from design to completion.
+In 2020, FISH and Bawoorrooga finished constructing the first SuperAdobe (earthbag) home in the Kimberley, with the community members’ involvement from design to completion.
 The program incorporates a newly-planted food forest orchard of 400 plants, of 30 species.